 Financial wellbeing in the East Midlands

-East Midlands partnerships manager Dawn Cummins looks at the challenges around employee financial wellbeing, how it can impact your business, and the ways in which the Money and Pensions Service (MaPS) can help.
+East Midlands partnerships manager Paul Rhodes looks at the challenges around employee financial wellbeing in the East Midlands, how it can impact your business, and the ways in which the Money and Pensions Service can help.

 Economically, the East Midlands profits from its relative proximity to London.
 Its position on the national motorway and trunk road networks have helped the region to thrive as an economic hub.

-But trends change, and unforeseen circumstances – like COVID–19, for example – can alter this economic formula.
+But trends change, and unforeseen circumstances – such as COVID–19, for example – can alter this economic formula.
 Long term, a sustainable economic future for our region will depend, in part, on widespread financial literacy.

 That’s why the Money and Pensions Service (MaPS) was set up.
 MaPS was established by the government to improve financial education in every region and country in the UK.
 Our work is done regionally as well as nationally, on the ground with stakeholders.